-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 207, the National Coverage Determination governing Sykes Hernia Control devices, effective March 7, 2026.
-Here's what changes for billing teams.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 207, governing coverage of the Sykes hernia control device, effective March 7, 2026.
+Reimbursement ties directly to what Medicare would pay for a conventional truss — not what you billed.

 Quick-Reference Table